antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 + **Errors**.
 These are problems that break your program.
 If you do not fix them, the compiler will fall with an error.
 Examples:
   * A code statement does not end with a semicolon.
-  * An undeclared variable is used.
+  * An undeclared variable (`name`) is used.

 + **Warnings**.
 These are code fragments that require improvements.
 They violate coding conventions or decrease code efficiency but do not prevent the program from compiling.
 Examples:
   + Local variable name does not start with a lowercase letter.
   + A variable is initialized but never used.

 + **Weak Warning**.
 These are minor problems.
 Fixing them will optimize your code.
-In our example it is a block of code commented out.
+In our example it is a block of code commented out—most probably it can be safely removed.

 For more detailed description of severity levels, refer to [Change inspection severity](https://www.jetbrains.com/help/idea/configuring-inspection-severities.html).